Worried about Inheritance Tax? You need an Estate Planning Lawyer

 Lasting power of attorney

 Planning for the future is not just about what happens when you die.
-If you are involved in an accident or suffer an illness, you may become mentally incapable of managing your own affairs.
+If you are involved in an accident, suffer an illness or just getting older, you may become mentally incapable of managing your own affairs.

 In these circumstances, it is vital that you have in place a lasting power of attorney (LPA) which can be used to detail the decisions your nominated attorney(s) might make on your behalf.
 LPAs must be signed whilst you are mentally fit, and then need to be registered with the Office of the Public Guardian.

 The main thing to remember about LPAs is that they are important for people of all ages.
-Don’t leave it too late, if you are deemed mentally incapable of running your affairs, your assets will be frozen, then it will be up to a court to decide who handles your affairs.
+Do not leave it too late.
+If you are deemed mentally incapable of running your affairs, your assets will be frozen, then it will be up to a court to decide who handles your affairs.
+With an LPA you can decide exactly who you trust to manage your affairs for you, if you cannot.

-Our lawyers advise all of our clients to to make sure that they have a lasting power of attorney in place – and it is absolutely essential if you run your own business.
+Our wills and probate lawyers advise all of our clients to to make sure that they have a lasting power of attorney in place – and it is absolutely essential if you run your own business.

 Click here to read more about Lasting Powers of Attorney